 7. Retirement or Death

-In the event someone passes away, even if your the executor of the estate, you need to contact the company to see who is covered under the policy before anyone drives the car.
+In the event, someone passes away, even if you're the executor of the estate, you need to contact the company to see who is covered under the policy before anyone drives the car.
 You are not automatically covered, you will need to be added to the policy.

 Click here to schedule an appointment for a friendly review to see if your insurance is keeping up with you or even to put a plan in place.